munitionprovostcourt326/pi-spi-sdk/README.md

 ## Features

 This SDK provides full TypeScript support with types generated from the official OpenAPI specification, ensuring type safety throughout your integration.
 It includes secure authentication through OAuth2 and mTLS, comprehensive coverage of all SPI endpoints, and custom error classes with detailed messages for easier debugging.
-The codebase is auto-generated from the official specification and includes developer-friendly utilities and constants to streamline your implementation.
+The codebase also includes developer-friendly utilities and constants to streamline your implementation.

 ## Utilities & Constants